opengeospatial/ontology-crs/discussion-paper.md

 * The unit which is expressed by the coordinates of the coordinate reference system
 * Capabilities of the coordinate reference system to cope with 2D or 3D coordinates
 * A possible projection type and the properties of this projection (e.g. equal-area projection)
+* The number, purpose and order of coordinate system axis
+* The intended purposes the coordinate system was created for (e.g. for Nautical Charts, Surveying etc.)
+* The area of validity of the coordinate reference system, i.e. where the coordinate reference system is defined and guarantees to provide values according to its specification
+* Coordinate operations performed during the application of the coordinate reference system to a geospatial object e.g. a projection of coordinate values

+Each of these parts of information which comprised a coordinate reference system included their own semantics which, using semantic web technologies can be made explicit and be queried directly.

 ## Serializations of coordinate reference systems

-The parameters of coordinate reference systems can be serialized in data formats such as Well-Known Text (WKT) [OGC WKTCRS] or proj4.
+The parameters of coordinate reference systems can be serialized in data formats such as Well-Known Text (WKT) [OGC WKTCRS], a proj string or a PROJJSON definition.

 ```
 GEOGCS["WGS 84",